itsSoumyajeet/slacko/README.md

 ### 5. Initialize Database

-Generate the Prisma client and push the schema to your SQLite database.
-This will create the `dev.db` file.
+Generate the Prisma client and push the schema to SQLite database.
+This creates the `dev.db` file.

 ```bash
 npx prisma generate